forter/security-101-for-saas-startups/security.md

 ### Sharing Admin Passwords

 * Any product has at least one user - the admin.
-The minimum you could do when your small startup is about 4 people, is to replace the default admin password with a complex password and share it with a password manager that supports sharing.
+The minimum you could do when your small startup is about four people, is to replace the default admin password with a complex password and share it with a password manager that supports sharing.

 * The reason for sharing is to avoid a situation where only a single employee has permissions to the system, while another employee needs it.